Doctor Who and Star Trek are the two longest running and most beloved sci fi television series.

 Still he did watch Star Trek regularly and bits of it popped up now and again in his work on Doctor Who.

-The story Planet of Evil, visually was inspired by Star Trek, and its plot bares some small similarities to the Star Trek episode The Alternative Factor with both involving careless experiments leading to a rip between this universe and one made of anti matter which threatens to destroy both.
+The story Planet of Evil’s plot bares some small similarities to the Star Trek episode The Alternative Factor with both involving careless experiments leading to a rip between this universe and one made of anti matter which threatens to destroy both.

 On the official BBC website, The Alternative Factor is even listed among the influences on the story.